Who Would be Interested in Police Studies?

 - Working in law enforcement and seeking opportunities for advancement

 - Considering the first step toward a career in law, social work, academia or another related field requiring a specialized degree

 Why Police Studies?

 - Our program is the only four-year academic policing program in Kentucky.
 Our department is one of the largest in the nation.
 And the college has a 40-year record to preparing students for success.

-- Unlike training, the program focuses on engaging students in critical inquiry, logical and ethical thinking, allowing them to develop a deep and practical understanding of justice problems.
+- Unlike training, the program focuses on engaging students in critical reading and thinking, logical and ethical thinking, allowing them to develop a deep and practical understanding of justice problems.

 - Associate and bachelor's degrees are available in a traditional on-campus format or in a completely online format resulting in the same accredited degree.

 Learn from the Best

-- Our faculty have published more criminal justice textbooks than almost any group in the nation.
+- Our faculty have published more criminal justice & criminological textbooks than almost any group in the nation.
 We wrote the books the most prestigious programs in the country are using, including our own.